 4. Process Security Deposits the Right Way

-When a new tenant moves into your property, property owners collect a security deposit.
-This refundable fee is held in case there is any tenant-caused damage done to the property.
+Property owners collect a security deposit when a new tenant moves into your property.
+If any tenant-caused damage is done to the property, this refundable fee is held.
 A property owner must understand how much they can collect, how to hold the deposit during the lease term, and how to process it after a renter moves out.

 In Maryland, investors can charge up to two months' rent for the deposit.
-You must also provide the tenant with a written receipt that outlines the tenant about their rights.
+You must also provide the tenant with a written receipt that outlines the tenant's rights.
 Maryland’s law states that you must return the deposit within 45 days minus any costs for repairs.
-If you hold $50 or more for longer than six months, it begins to accrue interest.
+If you hold $50 or more for over six months, it begins to accrue interest.

-Understanding normal wear and tear versus damage when conducting the move-out inspection can be tricky.
-If you're not sure how to categorize the condition of a rental and process the security deposit, a Baltimore MD property management team can help!
+Understanding normal wear and tear versus damage during the move-out inspection can be tricky.
+If you're unsure how to categorize a rental's condition and process the security deposit, a Baltimore, MD, property management team can help!

 5. Know When You Can (and Can't) Enter a Rental Property

 Property owners need to enter a rental to conduct inspections or respond to emergencies.
-However, just showing up and walking into a rental occupied by tenants violates the law.
+However, just showing up and walking into a tenant-occupant rental violates the law.
 Landlord-tenant laws state that tenants have the right to privacy, and property owners must follow privacy laws when entering a rental.

-Give adequate notice that you'll be onsite and work with residents to find a mutually agreed upon time when workers can enter to do repairs or maintenance.
-Avoid surprising residents with a visit unless you're aware of an emergency that requires immediate attention.
+Give adequate notice that you'll be onsite and work with residents to find a mutually agreed-upon time when workers can enter to make repairs or maintenance.
+Avoid surprising residents with a visit unless you know of an emergency requiring immediate attention.

 A Baltimore Property Management Company Helps Investors Follow the Law

-A Baltimore property management company can provide that buffer you need between you, your tenants, and the hassles of keeping up with all the legal requirements.
+A Baltimore property management company can provide that buffer between you and your tenants and help you meet all the legal requirements.
 Baltimore property managers stay on top of the various laws, allowing you to focus on other priorities without worrying about your rentals!
 Rentwell offers expert rental property management services to help real estate investors navigate the law and maximize returns.
-Get in touch with us and find out how we help rental property owners comply with laws while building long-term relationships with tenants!
+Contact us to learn how we help rental property owners comply with laws while building long-term relationships with tenants!